ManjinderS-Hexaware/FirstApp/README.md

 $ git commit -m "App commited"
 $ git push origin master
 ```
-11-Deploy this application on Heroku
+12.Deploy this application on Heroku
-12- Application server is started on a random port on the cloud using the below mentioned statement
+13.Application server is started on a random port on the cloud using the below mentioned statement
 ```sh
 const port = process.env.PORT || 9000
 ```
 If deploying this app on local system then it will use port number 9000, whereas, while deploying it on cloud it will start on random port assigned by cloud instance.

 ### Deploying application on cloud
-1-Click New on the top right corner and select “Create new app” and give it a name.
+1.Click New on the top right corner and select “Create new app” and give it a name.
-2-Once your app is created then open dashboard of it and inside dashboard open ==Deploy tab==.
+2.Once your app is created then open dashboard of it and inside dashboard open Deploy tab.
-3-Select Github as deployment method and select "connect to github" option and provide your github repository.
+3.Select Github as deployment method and select "connect to github" option and provide your github repository.
-4-Once it gets connected to your github repository, enable "Automatic Deploy" option.
+4.Once it gets connected to your github repository, enable "Automatic Deploy" option.
-5- Now we need to tell Heroku that our app is Node.js app so for that open ==Settings tab==.
+5.Now we need to tell Heroku that our app is Node.js app so for that open Settings tab.
-6-Under the settings tab locate Buildpacks and click "Add buildpack".
+6.Under the settings tab locate Buildpacks and click "Add buildpack".
-7-Select ==nodejs== from options and save it.
+7.Select nodejs from options and save it.
-8-Now locate"Reveal Config Vars" under "Settings tab" and give ==key== and ==value== of your database connection string.
+8.Now locate"Reveal Config Vars" under "Settings tab" and give key and value of your database connection string.
-9-Go back to "Deploy tab" and select ==Deploy Branch==.
+9.Go back to "Deploy tab" and select Deploy Branch.